peaBerberian/peaberberian.github.io/src/filesystem/README.md

 some set properties defining different aspects of the app (wanted width/height, where to find its code etc.).

-### `/system/`
+### `/system32/`

-`/system/` is also a read-only root directory.
+`/system32/` (the name itself being a nonsensical joke) is also a read-only root directory.
 It contains basically virtual "config files" for the desktop.

 It is for now read-only, as well as all its content.
 However the whole point is here to make it configurable in the future, I just didn't take the time